freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-25.md

 ## Description
 <section id='description'>

-The code for an ordered list is similar to an unordered list, except the opening / closing tags look like this: `<ol> </ol>`.
-List items in an ordered list are numbered when displayed.
+The code for an ordered list (`ol`) is similar to an unordered list, but list items in an ordered list are numbered when displayed.

 After the final `p` element, add an ordered list with these three list items: `flea treatment`, `thunder` and `other cats`.